Getting Started with EXOS

 What is the correct size medicine ball or stability ball for me?

-Physioballs, also known as a Swiss, stability, or exercise balls, are one of the most important pieces of equipment in a Core Performance training program.
+Physioballs, also known as a Swiss, stability, or exercise balls, are one of the most important pieces of equipment in an EXOS training program.
 To get the most out of your workout, make sure you pick the right size.
 Remember, a physioball should be firm, not squishy.
 The rule of thumb is that you should be able to sit on your fully inflated ball and have the middle of your thigh parallel to the floor.
 If you go one size smaller, you may increase the ball size by adding +5 percent of air.

 |YOUR HEIGHT||BALL HEIGHT||BALL Size|